Hanafubuki/simpleTwitter/README.md

 To run this project:
 1. Clone this project: git clone https://github.com/Hanafubuki/simpleTwitter.git
 2. cd simpleTwitter
-3. Make a copy of .env.example file and create a new file as .env
+3. Make a copy of .env.example file and create a new file: .env
 4. Create a database named "linkx" inside your MySQL Database *
 5. composer run-script first-initialization
 6. php artisan serve